Vicia is a celebration of what goes on above and below the soil.

 You’ll discover vegetables prepared with as much love and attention to detail as our proteins.
 You’ll find them as the star of the show, cooked in animal fats, garnished with protein, or a supporting player to a sustainably raised piece of meat.
 You may even see them in your dessert.

-Our menu will be driven by the best of what's available at the moment and sourced from relationships we have with farmers, fisherman, and artisans in the Midwest region and beyond.
+Our menu is driven by the best of what's available at the moment and sourced from relationships we have with farmers, fisherman, and artisans in the Midwest region and beyond.
 By focusing on what’s fresh, we aim to present a memorable dining experience that can be enjoyed and appreciated in a new way each time.

 The rare couple that can take their marriage beyond the home to form a seamless working partnership, Michael and Tara Gallina, have found that their complementary professional skills total restaurant gold.
 Michael’s talent as a chef and skillful ability to oversee the back of house, paired with Tara’s leadership capabilities in the front of house, make for an excellent combination that is fueled by a shared passion for world-class cuisine and service.
 They opened their highly anticipated first restaurant, Vicia, in March 2017, and have been charming critics and crowds alike ever since.

 Since opening, Vicia has received 4-stars from the St. Louis Post Dispatch, and has been named a 2018 James Beard Award semifinalist, one of the 12 Best New Restaurants in America by Eater, a Bon Appetit Top 50 New Restaurant and a Best New Restaurant in America by Esquire.
+In 2018 Michael was recognized as a Food & Wine Magazine Best New Chef.

 While working together at Blue Hill Stone Barns, where the couple met, Michael and Tara helped the restaurant achieve accolades from all over the world, including an award for Outstanding Restaurant in America from the James Beard Foundation, and a ranking on the San Pellegrino Top 50 Restaurants in the World list.